Frequently Asked Questions

 [Top]

-Why does my Agent Services page show only "This service is currently disabled"?
+Why does my Client Booking page or Agent Services page show only "This service is currently disabled"?

-Because your Agent Services page is disabled.
+Because your booking services pages are disabled.
 To enable it:

 1. Go to the Site Config page.